mmjulkowska/MVApp/README.md

 With the MVApp, we indend to provide a platform allowing:
 [IN FUTURE => links will be linked to those individual points - directing you to the specific sections]

-1. Fitting of simple curves (linear/quadratic/exponential/square root) as well as polynomial curves (cubic and smoothed splines) for datasets with a continuous independent variable (e.g. time, dose concentrations, latitude...)
+1. Fitting of simple curves (linear/quadratic/exponential/square root) as well as polynomial curves (cubic and smoothed splines) for datasets with a continuous Independent Variable (e.g. time, dose concentrations, latitude...)
 2. Data curation through detection and removal of outliers based on standard statistical methods
-3. Data exploration through analysis of distrubution, variance and significant differences across independent variables (e.g. individual genotypes, experimental treatment)
+3. Data exploration through analysis of distrubution, variance and significant differences across Independent Variables (e.g. individual genotypes, experimental treatment)
-5. Correlation Analyses between different phenotypes across user defined data subsets (e.g. for a given genotype, experimental treatment)
+5. Correlation Analyses between different Dependent Variables (i.e. phenotypes) across user defined data subsets (e.g. for a given genotype, experimental treatment)
 6. Principal Component Analysis and data normalization
 7. Cluster Analysis based on selected dependent variables